nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 }
 ```

-Otherwise, the result will be:
+Otherwise, the result will be like:

 ```json
 {